FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 Now that we know how to create Routes.
 Use the Angular CLI to generate all the Route/Component pairs for the views in our application.
 The CLI should add all the necessary files and configuration for you!

-1. Add a temporary navigation element, that uses the `routerLink` directive, to the main application Component to help you navigate between pages as you develop.

-2. Make sure you add all the required form elements so that your app is ready for the next lesson in which you will wire up our Data Models to form inputs and Service methods!

-####Important:<br/>
-1.  **Use a unique name for each route** when using the Angular CLI.

-2. When you're done, and you're routes are configured and working, start adding the markup to you components.
-Be sure to complete all the HTML.
-You won't be able to complete the next lesson without it!

-3. **If you decide to start writing CSS** make sure you look over the project requirements before starting!
+If you decide to start writing CSS** make sure you look over the project requirements before starting!

 ---